Maryland vs. Virginia Tech Pinstripe Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Virginia Tech Stats and Trends

-- The Hokies have an against the spread record of 3-3 in their six games when underdogs by 1 point or more this season.
+- In Virginia Tech's 12 games this year, it has five wins against the spread.

-- Virginia Tech has eclipsed the over/under in 33.3% of its opportunities this year (four times over 12 games with a set point total).
+- The Hokies have been underdogs by 1 point or more six times this season and are 3-3 ATS in those matchups.

-- Virginia Tech is 2-1 against the spread and 2-1 overall in games when it puts up more than 32.4 points.
+- Virginia Tech is 2-1 against the spread and 2-1 overall in games when it records more than 32.4 points.

-- Virginia Tech is 3-1 against the spread and 3-1 overall when the team amasses more than 413.7 yards.
+- In games that Virginia Tech piles up over 413.7 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Hokies have turned the ball over 12 times this season, two more turnovers than the Terrapins have forced (10).
+- The Hokies have turned the ball over two more times (12 total) than the Terrapins have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.